-As summer gets started from California to Maine, and even far-flung arctic Siberia (where temperatures reached 100 degrees recently), people of all ages are grappling with how to avoid heatstroke, dehydration and other heat-related illnesses this season.
+From California to Maine, and even far-flung arctic Siberia (where temperatures reached 100 degrees recently), people of all ages are grappling with how to avoid heatstroke, dehydration and other heat-related illnesses this summer.

-Ron Citorik, 60, of Burlington, Vermont, where the recent temperature has hovered in the 90s, is an avid golfer and cyclist.
+Ron Citorik, 60, of Burlington, Vermont, where this season's temperatures have sometimes hovered in the 90s, is an avid golfer and cyclist.
 He says he tries to exercise earlier in the morning or in the evening on hot days to avoid the most scorching temperatures and direct sun.
 “My biggest thing is hydrating,” says Citorik, who had a heart attack three years ago and is committed to staying in peak shape.
 “I make sure I'm drinking a lot more water."

 The risk of illness is particularly high for those over 65, according to the Centers for Disease Control and Prevention, which found that 36 percent of heat-related deaths in the U.S. were in that age category.
 As we age, our bodies don't adjust well to sudden changes in temperature, and prescription medications and chronic illnesses can affect a response to heat.